 Creator of Opportunities

-Nicole has served in nearly every nonprofit role from volunteer, development director, executive director, to CEO of a national nonprofit.
-She has worked in Australia, New Zealand, Hawaii and the United Kingdom.
+Nicole has served in nearly every nonprofit role from volunteer, development director, and executive director, to CEO of a national nonprofit.
+She has worked in Australia, New Zealand, Hawaii, and the United Kingdom.
 Past board roles include, the Jacksonville Mayor’s Animal Task Force, Second Chance Rescue, Big Brothers Big Sisters of NE Florida, Hope To Help Foundation, Flagler Humane Society, Mayor’s Task Force on Health and Wellness for NE Florida, George Washington Carver Foundation, and the Florida Women’s Health Council.
-She is a current member of the Board of Directors for K9s United and an advisor to Boys Girls Club.
+She is a current member of the Board of Directors for K9s United and an advisor to Boys and Girls Club.

 Amy Wade Carotenuto

 A native Floridian, Amy has devoted the last 35 years to protecting and advocating for animals.
 She began as a volunteer in a time when euthanasias out-numbered live releases, low cost spay/neuter was in its infancy and animal shelters did not have the public support that they do now.
 Carotenuto worked through the ranks as a cruelty investigator, veterinary technician and supervisor at Halifax Humane Society in Daytona Beach.
 At Halifax she played an integral role in the formation of the Prison Pups and Pals Program and the opening of an offsite spay and neuter facility.

 Carotenudo has also been the Administrator for Edgewater Animal Services, which works closely with Volusia County to establish and operate a mobile spay/neuter hospital, and even founded “Rescued Hearts”, a non-profit animal welfare organization.